 The City Clerk is an elected position with a four (4) year term.
 The principal responsibility of the City Clerk is to attend all City Council meetings and recording minutes and actions of the City Council.
 The City Clerk is responsible for the filing and safe-guarding of all City ordinances, resolutions, minutes, contracts, and agreements.
 The City Clerk is also responsible for assuring compliance with the Brown Act (Open Meeting Law).
 With no staff or resources allocated to the City Clerk's budget, the City's Administrative Services Department fulfills all but the official acts of the City Clerk, such as signing all adopted ordinances and resolutions.

-Update and codification of City's Municipal Code
+- Began and completed update and codification of City's Municipal Code - Transition from elected City Clerk to Appointed City Clerk